Symphony, K. 111+120 (Mozart)

 The Symphony in D major "No. 48", K. 111+120, was composed by Wolfgang Amadeus Mozart in 1771.
 The first two movements are from the overture to the opera Ascanio in Alba, K. 111, and the last movement, K. 120/111a, was composed separately.

-The symphony is scored for two flutes, two oboes, two horns, two trumpets, timpani and strings.
+The symphony is scored for two flutes, two oboes, two horns in D, two trumpets in D, timpani and strings.
 The trumpets and timpani are silent for the second movement.

 The symphony consists of the following movements: